-Simply deleting your files and emptying the recycle bin on your PC does not actually remove them from your hard drive and they are easily recoverable with even the most basic recovery software.
+Deleting your files and emptying the recycle bin doesn't remove them from your hard drive.
+They can be easily retrieved with the most basic recovery software.

 Removing your hard drive is relatively simple:

 Open the casing and locate the hard drive (usually connected to a flat, wide IDE cable).

 Undo any screws that secure the hard drive to its wire cage.

 Remove the hard drive.

 Reduce the hard drive to tiny little pieces.
 Remember to wear protective goggles or wrap your hard drive in a towel to prevent being struck by flying plastic.